alercebroker/pipeline/doc/source/index.rst

 .. image:: _static/images/step.png
     :align: center

-This generic step greatly reduce the development of each component of the pipeline and make it easier to test each component separetly.
+This generic step greatly reduce the development of each component of the pipeline and make it easier to test each component separately.

-A quickstart guide to create a new step can be found `here <new_step.html>`_.
+A quick-start guide to create a new step can be found `here <new_step.html>`_.

 Documentation